pgraci/MediaPro/readme.txt

 You may edit your tags in any editor, however it is recommended to check in iTunes to ensure that fields are being stored as expected.

+This release is alpha, and is not guaranteed to work.
+Sometimes tracks that were tagged using older versions of iTunes or Windows Media Player have data in strange places.
+Suggested to convert / set all tags from within iTunes 11 or newer for best results!

 = Any other questions =

 Please feel free to email me.  phil@triagency.com

 == Changelog ==

+= 1.0.1 =
+* Update readme.txt and fix blog playlist bug

 = 1.0 =
 * Initial commit